How do I become a candidate for admission to the InterArts Program?

 I plan to take some courses related to my major during my first year.
 And I want to keep the option of a double-major open.
 Can I still participate in InterArts?

 Yes.
 First year students typically enroll in a total of 8 or 9 courses over two semesters.
-Since InterArts consists of only 4 courses—the two seminars and the two arts practice courses, the latter being classes most of our students would choose to take anyway—participants have ample opportunity to explore other subjects as they begin their academic careers at Trinity.
+Since InterArts consists of only 4 courses—the InterArts first-year seminar, the Arts Colloquium, and the two arts practice courses, the latter being classes most of our students would choose to take anyway—participants have ample opportunity to explore other subjects as they begin their academic careers at Trinity.

 I’ve heard good things about Trinity’s First-Year Program.
 How does InterArts fit in?